mtxadmin/ublock/docs/hosts_file_blokada_en.md

 - Paid plans [still](https://github.com/serverless-dns/blocklists/pull/81#issuecomment-1383155144) "launching soon"
 - Its blog stopped in [2022](https://blog.rethinkdns.com/)

+## AdGuard

+Pros:
+- It has versions for Windows, Android, iOS
+- It supports custom filters (like this).
+Didn't tested it though.

+Cons:
+- App can filter traffic for the whole system, but it is [paid](https://adguard.com/en/adguard-android/overview.html) (~30$ a year or ~100$ lifetime)
+- The app is not open source

 ## DNS66

 DNS66 is another hosts-blocking app.
 But: